 PERSONAL DATA: I was born in Strathroy, Ontario, Canada to Ray and Violet Brandow.
 I am the youngest of three children, Drew being my brother, and the oldest, and Darcie being my sister, in the middle.
 I currently reside in Sachse, TX with my wife and two children.

-EDUCATION: I attended primary and secondary schools in London, Ontario, Canada, followed by 3 years at Oklahoma State University where I studied business before being drafted by the Toronto Blue Jays at the end of my junior year.
-After a 7 year professional baseball career, and 5 years as a collegiate coach, I completed a Bachelor of Science degree in Business Administration at the University of DeVry.
-I am also a certified Texas teacher until 2021.
+EDUCATION: I attended primary and secondary schools in London, Ontario, Canada, followed by 3 years at Oklahoma State University where I played baseball and studied business before being drafted by the Toronto Blue Jays, in 1992, at the end of my junior year.

 SPECIAL HONORS: I was a member of the 1988 16-18 year-old Canadian National Youth Team that placed fifth at the World Championships in Australia.
 I attended Oklahoma State University where in 1992 I was named to the All-Tournament Team, and set a Big Eight Tournament Single game record with 16 strikeouts.
 After joining the Blue Jays in 1992, I returned to Sydney, Australia for a winter session in 1995.
 I broke the record for most strikeouts in a single season that year with 126.
 That same year, I led Knoxville in strikeouts (106), and in 1996 ranked ninth in the International League in ERA, leading Syracuse in wins (8) and strikeouts (103).